ThoughtWorksInc/Binding.scala/README.md

 See http://www.scala-js.org/tutorial/basic/ for information about how to setup such a project.

-Note that macros used by Binding.scala require a larger size of stack size for JVM that runs Scala compiler, therefore, you should specify a `-Xss5m` JVM argument when launching sbt:
+Note that macros used by Binding.scala require a larger stack size for JVM that runs Scala compiler than default value, therefore, you should specify a `-Xss5m` JVM argument when launching sbt:

 ```